peidevs/OpenDataBookClub/_posts/2016-03-05-Open-Data-Day.md

 ![MapRiddlr](https://farm2.staticflickr.com/1551/25273253320_1c0f83880c_n.jpg "Sarah and Celito Presenting"){: .postImage }
 **Team Members**: Sarah Thompson, Patrick Williams, Jullian Keller, Matt White, Nikita Volodin, Celito Felipetto

 Where's Waldo?, Where In the World is Carmen Sandiego?
-Where the f*** is Ron Myers?
+Where the bleep is Ron Myers?
 This team would like to help you find them.

 The MapRiddlr team created a game using google maps which provided the user clues in order to find a place in the world.